IIIF/api/source/api/presentation/3.0/index.md

 ###  5.6.
 Range

-Ranges are used to describe additional structure within an object, such as newspaper sections or articles, or chapters within a book.
+Ranges are used to represent structure within an object beyond the overall Sequence, such as newspaper sections or articles, chapters within a book, or movements within a piece of music.
 Ranges can include Canvases, parts of Canvases, or other Ranges, creating a tree structure like a table of contents.

 The intent of adding a Range to the Manifest is to allow the client to display a hierarchical navigation interface to enable the user to quickly move through the object's content.
 Clients _SHOULD_ present only Ranges with the `label` property and without the "no-nav" `renderingHint` to the user.
 Clients _SHOULD NOT_ render Canvas labels as part of the navigation, and a Range that wraps the Canvas _MUST_ be created if this is the desired presentation.